-Clement Rich Field, an instrument maker in the departments of biology, chemistry and physics for 28 years, died April 11, 2008, in Brunswick.
+Clement Rich Field, an instrument maker in the departments of biology, chemistry and physics for 28 years, died on April 11, 2008, in Brunswick, Maine.